minoko86/python-project-52/README.md

 ## Contributions

 Contributions to the Task Manager project are always welcome!
 If you encounter any issues or have suggestions for enhancements, please submit an issue or pull request.

+### Start project

+- local start

+ `make dev`

+Use this app in browser on http://localhost:8000

+- start in production

+ `make serv`